 Starting from a free trial over the first six months, you should track customer engagement and make sure your product meets the customer's expectations.
 It is up to you whether you will build your in-house system to monitor and manage the engagement or leverage a third-party tool.

 The paramount goal is to help users engage with your SaaS product by constant communication, active listening, gathering their feedback, and working on users' experience improvement.
+We gathered 11 user engagement strategies you can try implementing for your SaaS business.

 Get user feedback